rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## commit

-**Definition**: a repository snapshot at a specific point-in-time, identified by hash
+**Definition**: version control concept and Git feature; a repository snapshot at a specific point-in-time, identified by hash

 **Purpose**: creates a trackable history of documentation changes;
 each commit represents a logical unit of work such as "add